logikum/md-doc-site/contents/1.0/documentation/configuration.md

 ### Default names of languages

-The `bootstrap-navbar` control displays a dropdown list of available languages.
+The `bootstrap-navbar` control displays a drop-down list of available languages.
 If the control finds a `locale` object property on the configuration objects, it tries to find properties named as the locale codes on it to display native names of the languages; otherwise it uses the locale codes.